royorange/android-ci/README.md

 # Android-CI
-The docker image has already been push to dockerhub.
+The docker image has already been pushed to dockerhub.
 - 28.0.3
   `docker pull royorange/android-ci:28.0.3`
   The docker image of api 28.
 It use 28.0.3 build tools.